mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/kotlin.md

 The above code will monitor connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `ChatFragment`, otherwise it will emit connection status to the UI (`Loginfragment`).

-For now this fragment is just a placeholder for navigation.
-You will add functionality to it in following steps.

 ## Update `LoginFragment`

 Replace `LoginFragment.kt` file content with below code snippet: